Navigation

 This calculator will estimate the size of a mortgage you could afford based on your current monthly rent payment, your down-payment, and the expected property taxes and homeowners insurance.

-We also list current Cambridge mortgage rates to help you perform your calculations and find a local lender.
+We also list current Columbus mortgage rates to help you perform your calculations and find a local lender.

 Mortgage Structure & Current Rent Payment Amount